The ultimate performance of the Rasnik 3-point alignment system: Error sources

-In Fig \ref{fig:quantfluc} the measured quantum fluctuations are depicted.The amplitude of the fluctuations appears to be proportional to the square root of the pixel content.
-When light falls on the active area of a pixel of the sensor during the shutter time, photons are absorbed while creating a photo-electron.
-These electrons charge up the well of the pixel: this charge is a proportional to the light fallen onto the pixel.
-If $N$ photons are absorbed, the pixel electron content will fluctuate according a normal distribution with rms = $\sqrt N $ due to the quantum character of light.
-These fluctuations are usually referred to as shot noise.
-The contribution of electronic noise, constant and equal for all pixels, is small with respect to the quantum fluctuations, as can be expected for modern image sensors.
-The fluctuation/average ratio is the same for the 8 bit and 12 bit readout.
-For high light levels, the quantum fluctuation is always larger than the smallest step in pixel content.
-The conclusion is that 8-bit conversion is adequate, and the 12-bit conversion (doubling data transfer) will not improve the performance of the pixel sensor, in our application.
+\textbf{Quantum fluctuations: shot noise}.
+When light falls on the active area of a pixel of the sensor during the shutter open time, the absorbed photons create photo-electrons, charging up the well of the pixel: this charge is proportional to the light fallen onto the pixel.
+If $N$ photons are absorbed on average, the pixel electron content will fluctuate according a normal distribution with $\text{RMS} = \sqrt{N} $ due to the quantum character of light.
+In fig.~\ref{fig:quantfluc} the measured fluctuations are depicted for some selected pixels.
+The amplitude of the fluctuations can be described as the sum of a squared constant term due to the electronic (dark current) noise, and a squared term proportional to the square root of the average pixel content, due to the quantum fluctuations.

+The contribution of electronic noise is constant and equal for all pixels and is small with respect to the quantum fluctuations, as can be expected for modern pixel sensors.
+In the following, pixel noise includes electronic shot noise and quantum fluctuations.

+In practice, the applied MER-041-302GM pixel sensor can operate with $8$-bit and $12$-bit readout.
+For light levels above 20 $\%$ of the maximum, the pixel noise is larger than the smallest 8-bit ADC step in pixel content.
+The 12-bit conversion, which reduces the maximum frame rate by a factor of order 2, does not improve the performance of the pixel sensor in our application.

-The S/N ratio of the pixel content gets better when more light is absorbed.
-There is, however, an upper limit to what light level CCDs or CMOS image pixel can accept before charge leaks away from the wells.
-The amount of light, collected during the shutter time, resulting in the max output of 255 and 4095 for the 8-bit and 12-bit conversion, respectively, matches the well capacity.
-This limitation of CCDs and CMOS pixel image sensors can be reduced by applying sensors with a higher frame rate.
-The best solution would be to develop a special ASIC pixel sensor, capable to handle much higher light levels.
+The S/N ratio of the pixel content is improved when more light is absorbed.
+There is, however, an upper limit to the light level that CCDs or CMOS image pixels can accept before charge leaks away from the wells.
+The amount of light, collected during the shutter time, resulting in the maximum ADC output of $255$ and $4095$ for the 8-bit and 12-bit conversion, respectively, matches the well capacity.
+This limitation of CCDs and CMOS pixel image sensors can be reduced by applying sensors with a higher frame rate, but the development a special ASIC pixel sensor, capable to handle much higher light levels, would be the preferred solution.